 Don’t invite more people than you can handle.

 Consider the size of your space as well as the age of your child when putting together the guest list.
 Although you may be inclined to invite every kid in your child’s class from school, this can get very overwhelming quickly.
-Instead, decide on an approximate number of people you’d like to have over, and then ask your child who her best friends are and who she really wants at the party.
+Instead, decide on an approximate number of people you’d like to have at the birthday party, and then ask your child who her best friends are and who she really wants at the party.

 Keep the food minimal.